Table of Contents

 Several different therapies are used in amphetamine addiction treatment.
 Cognitive and behavioral therapies can help to reconfigure daily behaviors and relaxation therapies can ease the pain of withdrawal.

-Medical Treatment for Amphetamine Addiction
+Medical Treatment for Amphetamine Dependence

 - Anti-Anxiety Medications.
 It is common to experience extraordinarily high levels of anxiety, especially during the beginning withdrawal stage.
 An anti-anxiety medication can help to regulate anxious feelings.